trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 | `emerg` | the system is in an unusable state and requires immediate attention |

 For example: if you set `crit` error log level, messages of `crit`, `alert`, and `emerg` levels are logged.

+  > For debug logging to work, NGINX needs to be built with `--with-debug`.

 Default values for the error level: